Boundary-value problems of functional differential equations with state-dependent delays: Assumptions on the (infinite-dimensional) problem and immediate consequences

 Elements $y$ of the nullspace of $[I-D\Phi(x^*)]$ that are at least in $C^0_\mathrm{e}$ satisfy the identity $y=\mathcal{L}Dg(x^*)y$, such that they are in the image of $\mathcal{L}$ of $C^0_\mathrm{e}$, which is in $C^1_\mathrm{e}$, since $\mathcal{L}$ involves an anti-derivative.
 Hence, we may replace $C^1_\mathrm{e}$ in Assumption~\ref{ass:linear:inv} by $C^0_\mathrm{e}$ (and, even $L^\infty_\mathrm{e}$).

 Since $D\Phi(x^*)$ is a compact linear operator on spaces $C^{k,j}_\mathrm{e}$ for all $k\geq0$ and $j=0,1$, the nullspace of $D\Phi(x^*)$ is at most finite-dimensional, and $\dim\ker [I-D\Phi(x^*)]=0$ implies the existence of a bounded inverse $[I-D\Phi(x^*)]^{-1}$.
 A sequence of results formulate Assumption~\ref{ass:linear:inv} in terms of requiring full rank of a finite-dimensional \emph{characteristic} matrix.
 One example construction for a characteristic matrix of a linear time-periodic FDE is given by \cite{SS11}, generalized to FDEs of neutral type by \cite{VerduynLunel2023}.
-The construction of $\Delta(\lambda)$ in \citep{SS11} is primarily useful for proving the existence of a characteristic matrix for periodic problems.
-In practice numerical methods for determining eigenvalues of monodromy operators, such as the pseudospectral method \citep{breifac06,bmvsinum12}, work directly on large matrices generated by the discretization projection $\mathcal{P}_L$, without prior reduction. \cite{borgioli2020pseudospectral} proves convergence of methods as implemented in \textsc{DDE-Biftool} and \textsc{knut}.
+In practice numerical methods for determining eigenvalues of monodromy operators, such as the pseudospectral method \citep{blv22,breifac06,bmvsinum12}, work directly on large matrices generated by the discretization projection $\mathcal{P}_L$, without prior reduction. \cite{borgioli2020pseudospectral} proves convergence of methods as implemented in \textsc{DDE-Biftool} and \textsc{knut}.